 - Amcorp Mall flea market: Second hand goods market with over 300 stalls selling many types of collectables from antique coins to vinyl records and everything in between.
 This is a market for a serious bargain hunter.

 - Sungei Wang Plaza: Similar to MBK in Bangkok in that you will find lots of low-cost clothing and fashion accessories for young people at Sungei Wang Plaza.

 - Petaling Street Night Market: Street market in Chinatown with a wide variety of items on sale and some fantastic food to keep you going whilst haggle for already cheap clothes and accessories.

 - Low Yat Plaza: The largest IT mall in Kuala Lumpur with hundreds of mostly small shops selling everything to do with computer and smart phones.
 There are bargains to be had here and well as some fake rubbish.

 - Taman Connaught Night Market: More than 2 km of market stalls and food vendors.
-A visit to Taman Connaught Night Market is as much an interest night out as a place to go and shop, hence the large number of places to sit and eat dinner at very low prices.
+A visit to Taman Connaught Night Market is as much an interesting night out as a place to go and shop, hence the large number of places to sit and eat dinner at very low prices.